Parents' Weekend 2021 Saturday 2 October 2021

 1400/2:00PM: Kickoff – Go Dog’s!
 Beat VMI!
 Click here to get your tickets

-If you arrive early to get a good parking place, plan on stopping by the Library or the Starbucks and grabbing a cup of coffee and pastry.
+If you arrive early to get a good parking place, you can stop by the Library or Starbucks for a cup of coffee and pastry.
 They will open at 0730 (7:30AM).

 0845 (8:45AM): Make you way to Padgett-Thomas Barracks (the one with the clock tower) in time to watch the impressive Kelly Cup finals.
 The Kelly Cup is awarded to the best drilled Freshman squad.
 Each company enters their best and over the days prior to Saturday that number is whittled down to the best four squads in the Corps.
 If you have time, plan on watching as they have put in a lot of work to get where they are.

 1010 (10:10AM): For parents of Freshmen, DO NOT BE LATE for the Freshmen Promotion Ceremony in the respective Company Areas.
-During this ceremony your Cadet Recruit will drop the “Recruit” from their rank.
+During this ceremony your Cadet Recruit will drop the “Recruit” from their rank and receive their company letters which they will now wear on their collars vice shirt pockets.

-After the Promotion Ceremony, the barracks will close to allow the cadets to prepare for parade.
-As you make your way to the area where you intend to watch the parade, enjoy the Carillion Concert.
-As a reminder, the companies line up on the Parade Field from left to right left starting with the Band then alphabetically across the Parade Field.
+After the Promotion Ceremony (~1030), the barracks will close to allow the cadets to prepare for parade.
+As you find your place to watch the parade, remember the companies line up on the Parade Field from left to right left starting with the Band then alphabetically across the Parade Field.

 1100 (11AM): The Dress Parade.
-There are several highlights to this parade which include the joining of the Corps by the Freshmen Cadets and a Jeep Review of the Corps by General Walters, the Regimental Commander and the Regimental Commander's parent who represents all parents!
+There are several highlights to this parade which include the Freshmen Cadets joining the Corps and a Jeep Review of the Corps by General Walters, the Regimental Commander and the Regimental Commander's parents who represent all parents!
 Parade should be complete by 1145.

 The next part is tricky because your cadets will have to drop off their rifles then meet you for lunch.
 With kickoff at 2PM, they will have to be back in the barracks to form up to march over to the stadium around 1PM.